MattPainter01/Grouped3DConvPyTorch/README.md

 |      1        | 1.68339s      | 126.51723s    |
 |      N        | 1.49539s      | 509.46911s    |

-We can see that the grouped 2D convolution is slightly quicker than the group-1 version, but in 3D the grouped convolution is many times slower.
+We can see that the grouped 2D convolution is slightly quicker than the group-1 version, but in 3D the grouped convolution is many times slower than the group-1 version.

 # Tensor Comprehensions (TC)
 [Tensor comprehensions](https://github.com/facebookresearch/TensorComprehensions) is a Facebook Research library that "automatically synthesize[s] high-performance machine learning kernels".